Diabetes and your Skin

 - A constant redness of your face and neck

-- Thick skin on the backs of your hands and the tops of your feet
+- Thick skin on the back of your hands and the top of your feet

 Prevent skin sores:

-- Keep your blood sugars within target range.
-Your care team provider will tell you what your blood sugar levels should be.
+- Keep your blood sugar within target range.
+Your diabetes care team provider will tell you what your blood sugar levels should be.
 High blood sugar levels increase your risk for skin infections and poor wound healing.

 - Keep areas where skin touches skin dry.
-Use talcum powder in areas such as armpits and groin.
-You may also need it under your breasts, and between your toes.
+Use talcum powder in areas such as armpits, groin, or under your breasts.
 Moisture in these areas can cause a fungal infection.

 - Treat cuts immediately.
 Clean minor cuts with soap and water.
 Cover them with sterile gauze.